Module configuration files

 The following table shows each configuration type and the Magento configuration object to which it relates.

 You can interact with configuration files using interfaces under Magento\Framework\Config.
-You can also use these interfaces if you create a new configuration types.
+You can also use these interfaces if you create new configuration types.

 Magento\Framework\Config provides the following interfaces: